FBCPS

 Have Fun on Your Way to Heaven | Leviticus 23

-July 28, 2024 First Baptist Church Powder Springs Season 2024
+First Baptist Church Powder Springs Season 2024

 Ever wondered how ancient feasts like Passover can bring joy and spiritual enrichment today?
 We explore their profound significance, reflecting on God's deeds and promises through the lens of scripture and how Christ fulfills the ultimate Passover lamb role.
 We also discuss contemporary issues, like the mockery of the Last Supper at the Paris Olympics, and guide you on responding with Christ-like humility and forgiveness.
 This segment is all about understanding the timeless relevance of these feasts and finding joy in celebrating them.